Allah chose the prophets and messengers as the best of examples to their nations

 “Do not see those who disbelieved that the heavens and the earth were a joined entity, then We parted them and We made from [the] water every living thing?
 Then will not they believe?”
 (Surah Al-Anbiya` 21:30)

-During his meditation, The Angel Gabriel appeared and asked him to read.
+During his meditation, the Angel Gabriel appeared and asked him to read.
 Since Mohammed was illiterate, he was rejected.
-The angel pushes him and squeeze him until surrendered, then finally obey what the angel asked.
-It is the first time Prophet Mohammed had a revelation as a quote in the Quran; Allah says:
+The angel pushes him and squeezes him until he surrenders, then finally obeys what the angel asks.
+It is the first time Prophet Mohammed had a revelation as a quoted in the Quran; Allah says:

 اقْرَأْ بِاسْمِ رَبِّكَ الَّذِي خَلَقَ